The Illusory Nature Of Reality: Why What You See Isn’t What’s Actually There

 The actual illusion of reality is what we call consciousness, and it is a perception of the mind that can consolidate perception, memory, and processes.

-The mind perceives depending on the quality of the information in its input and the biases of the perception and processing apparatus.
+The mind perceives the information depending on the quality of its input and the biases of the perception and processing apparatus.

 To understand how the body-computer decodes reality in the brain’s two hemispheres.
 The right and left hemispheres are connected by a “bridge” called the Corpus Callosum.